This is a super-detailed Wix review and a complete guide on when to use it.

 Only when I looked into Wix much deeper for this review did I learn about one of the best marketing tools I’ve ever come across in a site builder.

 Basically, Wix lets you create effective email marketing campaigns that engage your audience and drive site traffic from within your account.

 It’s called ‘Ascend by Wix’ and, for a website builder, offers some powerful features that are as easy to use as the brilliant editor.
-You can create polished mobile optimized emails in minutes either by customising a designer-made template or starting from scratch.
+You can create optimized emails in minutes that look good on a mobile view either by customising a designer-made template or starting from scratch.

 Using advanced data analytics it’s possible to track email campaign success in real-time that show your delivery rate, open rate and clicks.
 Betters still, use splits tests to see which content is getting the best results so you can optimize future email marketing campaigns.

 As a free user you can send up to three emails per month with upto five thousand recipients in total at any one time.
 If you need more than this, it’s a simple upgrade which costs £10 per month (approximately $13).